Aanazhagan

 Aanazhagan is a 1995 Indian Tamil-language comedy film directed by Thiagarajan and produced by S. Balaji.
 The film stars Prashanth, newcomer Suneha, Vadivelu, Charle, and Chinni Jayanth, while K. R. Vijaya, Gandhimathi, and Vaishnavi play supporting roles.
-It is a remake of the Telugu film Chitram Bhalare Vichitram.
+It is a remake of the Telugu film Chitram Bhalare Vichitram (1992), which itself is based on Sailesh Dey's Bengali play Joymakali Boarding.
 The music was composed by Ilaiyaraaja.
 In the film, Prashanth disguises himself as a woman in order to convince the landlady.

 Plot

 Raja, Sudhakar, Raghava and Marudhu are good friends who stay together as tenants at a rented house.
 After being thrown out, they start searching for a new house on rent, but no one is willing to give their house for bachelors.
 Finally, they come to know a landlady in search of a family as her tenants.
 A plot is hatched by, and all four bachelors dress up to be a family man (Sudhakar), his retarded brother (Raghava), his uncle (Marudhu), and his wife Lakshmi (Raja).
 Now, Raja's lady love Priya (Suneha) happens to be the landlady's daughter.
 At one point of time by mistake, the friends inform the landlady that Lakshmi is pregnant.
 The landlady arranges for Valaikaapu function, followed by a doctor checkup.
 This bursts into a series of rumbled conflicts, and all hell breaks loose.